codekami45/fdv.lol.bot/README.md

-# 🐸 FDV Memecoin Radar - UltraLite
+# 🐸 FDV Memecoin Radar-UltraLite

 A tiny, **client-side Solana memecoin radar**.
 No build step.
 No backend.
 No data hoarding.